sijopkd/recommendation-system-using-meetup-data/README.md

 ## Task

 Recommendation engines are super simple or atleast, they are made to seem super simple by the countless number of online tutorials that uses either a movie or a song dataset.
-This project focuses on building a recommendation system from scratch - extract real data, structure it and build several recommendation systems
+This project focuses on building a recommendation system from scratch - extract real data, structure it and build several recommendation systems.

+Meetup is service used to organize events for users with similar interests.
+Meetup generates revenue from the group owners - the higher the number of members in the groups, the higher the membership fee/revenue.
+Evidently, any significant improvement in the engagement of the users would result in increased revenue.
+One of the ways to increase engagement is to personalize the events/groups recommendation in the meetup platform so that users are encouraged to attend more events.
+In this project, a few recommendation systems were built using the  data extracted from the meetup API.

 ## Evaluation